Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

 }
 ```

-The Composite should now appear in the editor UI when you add a Binding, and you can now use it in scripts.
+The Composite should now appear in the editor UI when you add a binding, and you can now use it in scripts.

 ```CSharp
     myAction.AddCompositeBinding("custom(floatParameter=2.0)")